nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_iped.md

 ## 3. Initial SB3 image, OTA SB3 image (FLASH_REMAP only)

 __Note: Encrypted XIP with FLASH_REMAP support is currently in an experimental state.
-The mode can be evaluated only with ota_mcuboot_basic_iped_remap example__
+The mode can be evaluated only with ota_mcuboot_basic example__

 Due of customized placement of configuration structures out of FCB, an initial SB3 is required for safe deployment during end-product manufacturing.
 SB3 container can be also used as secure capsule for signed image providing an encryption during the OTA image transport.
 Additional information can be found ib [SB3 documentation](sb3_common_readme.md)